World Cup Rally: History

 The 1970 event was a success with over a hundred competitors starting and many automobile manufacturers entering professional teams.
 The rally was won by a factory supported Ford Escort driven by Finnish driver Hannu Mikkola and Swedish co-driver (navigator) Gunnar Palm.

-The 1974 event, held in the immediate wake of the 1973 oil crisis, was less successful, with the only two factory supported teams and the majority of the front running cars being privateer entrants.
+The 1974 event, held in the immediate wake of the 1973 oil crisis, was less successful, with only two factory supported teams and the majority of the front running cars being privateer entrants.
 The second event was additionally blighted by an error in the navigational notes which saw the majority of the field become lost in the Algerian Sahara desert.
 The rally was won by the privateer Citroën DS of Australian drivers Jim Reddiex, Ken Tubman and Andre Welinski, who was a veteran of the 1968 London-Sydney Marathon.